Hellenthal

-Hellenthal is a municipality in the district of Euskirchen in the state of North Rhine-Westphalia, Germany.
+Hellenthal (/de/) is a municipality in the district of Euskirchen in the state of North Rhine-Westphalia, Germany.
 It is located in the Eifel hills, near the border with Belgium, approx. 30 km south-west of Euskirchen and 40 km south-east of Aachen.

 The village of Reifferscheid, part of the municipality of Hellenthal, is dominated by the ruins of Reifferscheid Castle, the seat of a medieval principality, see Salm.
 Another village within the municipality, Blumenthal, features ironworks industry area.